CLEARANCE TESTS AND MICTURITION

 Kidney Biopsy

-Indications for Kidney Biopsy
+Indications for Kidney Biopsy:

-- To assess the degree of renal damage
+- To assess the degree of renal damage.

-- To determine the reason behind kidney transplant failure
+- To determine the reason behind kidney transplant failure.

 Urinalysis

-Includes dipstick test and microscopic inspection.
+Includes a dipstick test and microscopic inspection.
 The dipstick is a chemically treated strip that changes colour when abnormalities are present.

 Detects: Excess protein, blood, pus, germs, or sugar.
 Helps diagnose chronic kidney disease, diabetes, bladder infections, and kidney stones.